KhronosGroup/SYCL_Reference/source/iface/queue.rst

    * - ``propList``
      - See `queue-properties`_.
    * - ``asyncHandler``
-     - Called for asynchronous exceptions, see :ref:`async_handler`.
+     - Called for asynchronous exceptions, see :ref:`iface-async-error-handler`.
    * - ``deviceSelector``
      - Selects device for queue.
    * - ``syclDevice``